 Sickle cell disease (SCD) remains a significant public health challenge, particularly in sub-Saharan Africa, including Ghana.
-More than 75% of the global burden of sickle cell anemia occurs in sub-Saharan Africa, where limited health resources and insufficient awareness among healthcare providers and the general public contribute to alarmingly high rates of early mortality.
-The global all-age mortality rate of individuals with sickle cell disease (SCD) is nearly 11 times higher than the cause-specific mortality rate of individuals with SCD.
+More than 75% of the global burden of sickle cell anemia(SCA) occurs in sub-Saharan Africa, where limited health resources and insufficient awareness among healthcare providers and the general public contribute to alarmingly high rates of early mortality.
+The global all-age mortality rate of individuals with (SCD) is nearly 11 times higher than the cause-specific mortality rate of individuals with SCD.
 Further, the highest burden of mortality from SCD is concentrated in Sub-Saharan Africa, where the total number of deaths of individuals with sickle cell disease is nearly 9 times higher than the cause-specific deaths of individuals with SCD.
 Sickle cell disease affects about 300,000 infants annually.
 In 2021, Ghana was recorded as one of the countries with SCD incidence at birth between 1000 to 2000 per 100000 live births.
 Mortality rates are highest in children under-5 and the WHO estimates that SCD contributes to 9-16% of under-5 mortality in certain regions of West Africa, imposing physiological, mental, and financial burdens on affected individuals and families.
+Without widely available newborn screening(NBS) or early access to comprehensive care, the mortality rate is usually high and without any proper intervention the mortality rate is going to increase.

 Despite its high prevalence, early diagnosis and comprehensive management of SCD in resource-limited settings are often hindered by the high cost of laboratory-based diagnostic tests and limited access to diagnostic facilities and specialized care.
-The inadequate infrastructure presents a significant impediment to the implementation of universal newborn screening in sub-Saharan Africa.
-Point-of-care testing (POCT) may address these challenges by enabling rapid diagnostic testing at the site of care, ease of use in remote areas and immediate linkage to comprehensive care.
-Over the past 25 years, pilot programs have included less than 5% of newborns in Ghana undergoing screening.
-Scaling up or establishing universal newborn screening has proven to be challenging over the decades.
-Leveraging existing primary health care services which already have extensive coverage, including immunization programs, without needing to create new infrastructure, offers great potential for seamlessly integrating newborn screening.2] The integration into primary health care facilities represents a transformative approach to managing sickle cell disease (SCD), particularly in rural regions like the Kassena Nankana Districts of Ghana.
+NBS is critical in bringing the diagnosis to the attention of both parents and health workers, however it is worth noting that screening without linking to care is not complete. without access to education about disease condition during the screening linkage to care may not be achieved.
+The inadequate infrastructure in most health facilities presents a significant impediment to the implementation of universal newborn screening in sub-Saharan Africa.
+Introducing Point-of-care testing (POCT) may address these challenges by enabling rapid diagnostic testing at the site of care, providing immediate results to families and health workers and immediate linkage to comprehensive care.
+Over the past 25 years, pilot programs have included less than 5% of newborns in Ghana in these screening programmes.
+Several interventions such as vaccinations, hygiene and sanitation coupled with early diagnosis could contribute to the reduction in mortality of SCA patients.
+S 4caling up or establishing universal newborn screening has proven to be challenging over the decades.
+Leveraging existing primary health care services which already have extensive coverage, including immunization programs, without needing to create new infrastructure, offers great potential for seamlessly integrating newborn screening.The integration into primary health care facilities represents a transformative approach to managing (SCD), particularly in rural regions like the Kassena Nankana Districts of Ghana.
 This is crucial for SCD, where early intervention can significantly alter the disease trajectory and enhance the quality of life for affected individuals.
 By utilising advances in mobile health technologies and portable diagnostic devices, primary healthcare facilities can provide comprehensive management strategies that are both efficient and accessible.